MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- **automated backup**
 		- point-in-time recovery within a retention period
 		- done in a scheduled window
+		- once a day (24 hours)
+		- capture transaction logs every 5 minutes
 		- same size as your database
 		- enabled by default
+		- performs a *storage volume* snapshot of your DB instance
 	- **database snapshot**
 		- initiated manually
 		- stored after DB is terminated
 	- restored version (either approach) will be a new RDS instance with a new DNS endpoint
+- failover
+  - In Amazon RDS, failover is automatically handled so that you can resume database operations as quickly as possible without administrative intervention in the event that your primary database instance went down
+  - RDS performs an automatic failover in the event of any of the following
+    - Loss of availability in primary Availability Zone
+    - Loss of network connectivity to primary
+    - Compute unit failure on primary
+    - Storage failure on primary
+  - When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary
 - encryption
 	- encryption at rest supported by all 6 RDS services
 	- use AWS Key Management Service (KMS)
 	- underlying data encrypted all together (including backups, read replicas)
+	- You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created
+	- you can encrypt a copy of an unencrypted DB snapshot
+	-
+- authentication
+  - You can authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication
+    - works with MySQL and PostgreSQL
+    - don't need to use a password when you connect to a DB instance; can just use authentication token
 - RDS instance port number is automatically applied to RDS DB security group

 ### DynamoDB